-The choices: 2, 3.
+The available options are: 2, 3.

-3.5.3.5 DRAM RAS# Precharge
+3.5.3.5 DRAM RAS# Precharge (changeable when DRAM Timing Selectable setting is Manual)

 This option sets the number of cycles required for the RAS to accumulate its charge before the SDRAM refreshes.
 Reducing the precharge time to 2 improves SDRAM performance but if the precharge time of 2 is insufficient for the installed SDRAM, the SDRAM may not be refreshed properly and it may fail to retain data